Section 21 eviction

 You can ask the council for help as soon as you get a section 21 notice.

-The council could help you look for somewhere else to live or negotiate with your landlord to stay in your home.
+The council could help you look for somewhere else to live or negotiate with your landlord to let you stay in your home.

 2. Court action by your landlord

-Your landlord must apply to court for a possession order to evict you if you do not leave when the notice ends.
-They cannot evict you themselves.
+Your landlord must get a possession order if you do not leave when the notice ends.

-Your landlord can apply as soon as the notice period ends.
+Your landlord can apply to court as soon as the notice period ends.

-It could take between a few weeks and several months for your landlord to get the court order.
+It can take a few weeks or months for your landlord to get the court order.

 The landlord will have to start the process again if there is a problem with the section 21.